Tax litigation and arrangements with tax authorities in various tax areas, obtaining advance tax rulings

 Tax litigation with the tax authority

-Our office has vast expertise in engaging in valuation negotiations with the tax authority, specifically concerning income tax issues.
+Our firm has vast expertise in engaging in valuation negotiations with the tax authority, specifically concerning income tax issues.
 Our team includes former senior officials of the Tax Authority who have held management positions as various assessors, unit coordinators, supervisors, and area managers.
 This firsthand experience enables us to conduct valuation discussions with an insider’s perspective and to understand the various considerations of the officials in the income tax department.

 We provide valuable assistance to taxpayers and accountants by offering our expert opinion on litigation agreements as they take shape, and we help to develop effective strategies for managing tax litigation procedures and negotiating with the income tax department.